octo-technology/OpenTezos/docs/baking/bakers_list.md

 ## How to choose a baker?

-### Criterias
+### Criteria

-There are a few factors to consider when choosing a baker to delegate with:
+There are a few factors to consider when choosing a baker to delegate to:

 #### Staking